Skip to Main Content

 Gender composition by role

-The following table shows the proportion of women and men in your workforce by manager/non-manager role compared to your Industry Comparison Group.
+The following table shows the proportion of women and men in your workforce by manager/non-manager role compared with all employees in your Comparison Group.

 Your workforce Industry Comparison Group